- Work Order Management

 - Gestion d’interventions

-How service technicians in retail are working more efficiently
+How service technicians in Retail Store Maintenance are working more efficiently.

 Technicians in the retail industry provide a variety of services and work with a variety of equipment types.
 From cleaning and sanitizing food areas to fixing defective cash registers, self-serve kiosks, HVAC/ refrigeration and electrical systems, there is never a shortage of maintenance work to be done.